 Other districts have looked outside the school system to give students something special this year.
 On social media platforms, educators have asked celebrities like John Krasinski, from the TV show The Office, and even Barack Obama to record graduation speeches or messages for seniors. iHeartRadio, a music and podcast app, is also hosting a podcast of Class of 2020 commencement speeches from well-known celebrities, like John Legend, Jimmy Fallon, and Hillary Clinton, on May 15.

 Meanwhile, some students are even taking matters into their own hands.
 Ruby Allison, a senior at Hunter College High School in New York City, and about 10 of her classmates built a replica of their school on Minecraft to host a virtual graduation.
 Instead of the typical speeches, it will be an opportunity for the almost 150 seniors to connect as a group one last time.
 Students can join a group call, and the event will be streamed for students who don’t have Minecraft.

 Stay in Your Cars

-The Hanover Area School District, in Wilkes-Barre, Pennsylvania, for example—and others, like Pioneer Valley Regional School, in Northfield, Massachusetts, and Idaho Falls School District #91, in Idaho Falls, Idaho—are turning to a relic from the past: the drive-in movie theater.
+The Hanover Area School District, in Hanover Township, Pennsylvania, for example—and others, like Pioneer Valley Regional School, in Northfield, Massachusetts, and Idaho Falls School District #91, in Idaho Falls, Idaho—are turning to a relic from the past: the drive-in movie theater.

 Nathan Barrett, the district’s superintendent, says they’re also planning on having a cap toss at the end of the ceremony, and photos will be taken for the yearbook.
 “It’s been quite the ride since the announcement,” says Barrett, referring to the news of the school closure.
 “We’re creating great attention for these students who thought they were losing out.
 They’re actually experiencing something more significant than the traditional ceremony, in my opinion.”